- Course Information

 Focus on the dynamics of substance abuse and dependence including drugs, alcohol, and marijuana.
 The impact of substance abuse and dependence on individuals, families, and society is studied.
 The physiological and psychological processes of dependence will be explored.

-This doctoral-level course is designed as a comprehensive overview of co-occurring disorders (sometimes termed dual diagnosis) in current research and in the DSM-IV Mental Disorders and Substance Related Disorders.
-Primary and secondary differential analysis, assessment, intervention and treatment will be addressed.
-Legal, ethical and cultural considerations are an integrative component.
+This doctoral-level course is designed as a comprehensive overview of co-occurring disorders (sometimes termed dual diagnosis).
+This course explores several mental disorders that commonly co-occur with substance use disorders.
+Students will focus on current research and diagnostic criteria (found in the current edition of the Diagnostic and Statistical Manual of Mental Disorders).
+Primary and secondary differential analysis, assessment, intervention, and treatment will be addressed along with legal, ethical, and cultural considerations.

 Family Systems Approaches to Addiction